The Vassar Network

 - Access to a number of subscription and password-protected job search resources and databases.

-Alumnae/i can make an appointment for on-campus, phone, or Skype sessions with the Career Development Office staff for career counseling, resume/cover letter review, interview coaching, graduate/law school advisement, and job search strategies.
+Alums can make an appointment for on-campus, phone, or Skype sessions with the Center for Career Education staff for career counseling, resume/cover letter review, interview coaching, graduate/law school advisement, and job search strategies.
 Contact our office by phone (845) 437-5285) to schedule an appointment on an as-available basis.

 Job seekers and those in career transition may also benefit from job search support groups like The Five O’Clock Club.

 Additionally, the National Board of Certified Counselors has a search feature that allows you to find Career Development professionals in your area.
 In general, seek out career development professionals who are certified and have experience with career changers.